-Summer can be hard on our dogs, an animal descended from northern wolves.
-Keep your pup cool with a list of dog summer safety tips we’ve created!
+Summer can be hard on our dogs considering they can never remove their beautiful fur coats.
+Keep your pup cool and cared for with our list of dog summer safety tips.

 The sun burns brightest between 10 am and 2 pm each day.
 So it’s best to schedule your dog’s outdoor activities before or after these prime hours.

 Protect those precious paw pads by keeping your dog off hot pavement.
 Since dogs perspire through their paws, long periods on hot asphalt and other surfaces can reduce their ability to cool themselves.
-Burns happen fast so stick to grass or dirt surfaces.
+Burns happen fast so stick to grass or dirt surfaces or head out with your dog when temps are cooler.

 They call them the “lazy days of summer” for a reason.
 It’s not the time to race around with your dog.
 Take it easy with shady walks or dips in the water, and if your dog seems wiped out, take him home to rest.
 Prolonged exposure to high heat can lead to heatstroke.
 Elderly, overweight, snub-nosed, long-haired and large dogs particularly just can’t handle the heat for long.